Giving the AI definition a form suitable for the engineer: Incorrect move

 We will get rid of these problems, if we assume that the world does not explicitly tell the device which answers are correct but that at each incorrect move it returns information that the move is incorrect.

-This means that we assume that we have one Boolean signal called `an incorrect move'.
+We assume that we have one Boolean signal called `an incorrect move'.
 We will allow the device to make incorrect moves and when this signal returns a one, we will not consider this a punishment for the device but a piece of useful information.

 Nevertheless, we will make four assumptions:

 1. We will assume that the incorrect move does not change the internal state of the world, i.e. by making an incorrect move the device loses nothing.
 We may say that neither it gains something.
 The only thing gained is the information it obtains.
 By making a move and this move turns out to be an incorrect one, the device obtains the information that this move is incorrect, which may turn out a piece of useful information.